BlackIoT/Polverine/README.md

 For more information and Polverine FAQ go to our [website](https://www.blackiot.swiss/polverine_faq).

+## 3D Printed Cover
+Various version of 3D printable are availble from the community.

 ## Visual Studio Code with PlatformIO
 Visual Studio Code can be freely downloaded and from the [CODE site](https://code.visualstudio.com/) Once installed on your PC, select and install PlatformIO from the "Extensions Marketplace".